 Viewing the indices from a year-to-date or six-month perspective, all three are well above their historical average pace.
 The top performer is the Russell 2000 small-cap stock index.
 Over six months, this measure of smaller companies increased by 18.94%%.
 The S&P 500, which measures a broad base of large-cap companies, was up 16.13% for the half-year period.
 And the Nasdaq 100, which was the overall outperformer for much of 2020, lags the other two indices with a still-respectable 14.65% increase.

 To Further segment the better performing Russell 2000 small-cap index (6-months), Value continues to outperform Growth by a wide margin.
 While a 10.47% return on small-cap Growth over six months is well above average, it is dwarfed by the 28.13% return provided by small-cap Value.

 Hottest Market Sectors

-With this, the most intense volatility could surround July 13th, when June’s CPI numbers are released and July 28th, after the FOMC adjourns.
+With this, the most intense volatility could surround July 13th, with CPI numbers, and July 28th, after the FOMC adjourns.
 Other dates worth noting include Friday, July 2, when Nonfarm Payrolls are reported.
 Coupled with payrolls is the Labor Participation Rate.
 A low participation rate and high unemployment could suggest future wage inflation as employers find ways to induce needed workers to the open positions.
 Look for an announcement on July 8 as the OPEC Plus meeting adjourns.
 Any agreement out of Washington related to a bill passing on infrastructure spending should also impact the markets.
-If spending is smaller that the $1.2 billion proposed on June 24, 2021, the market could be disappointed.
+If spending is smaller than the $1.2 billion proposed on June 24, 2021, the market could be disappointed.

 Managing Editor, Channelchek